rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 To monitor connection stats of a Pool Member, see: `Retrieve statistics for pool members`_.
 Review the first object in the data array.
 The `serverside` object shows stats on activity to the member.

-To re-enable the Pool Member, see: `Enable Pool Member For Maintenance`_.
+To re-enable the Pool Member, see: `Enable Pool Member After Maintenance`_.

 *Note: It is important to understand differences between* `Disable vs Offline`_.